 Oftentimes, employers will get a discount on the courses by signing up as a company so be sure to check with your potential employer regarding this before paying for it yourself.

 According to Indeed.com, bartenders make roughly $15.55 an hour in Florida.
 Now, this number will vary significantly from bar to bar.
-For instance, if you are bartending at the hottest beachfront bar in Miami then you will likely be making much more money in tips than at a local eatery in Lakeland.
+For instance, if you are bartending at the hottest beachfront bar in Miami, you will likely be making much more money in tips than at a local eatery in Lakeland.

 In Florida, you have to be 18 years old to serve alcohol.
 However, many employers won’t consider you until you are 21 for simple liability purposes.

-You will need a clean criminal history for at least five years prior to the year you are applying to work as a bartender.
+You will need a clean criminal history for at least five years before the year you apply to work as a bartender.

 This is simply because it is considered unlawful for an alcohol vendor to employ an individual as a bartender if they have been convicted in the past five years.
-This includes criminal offenses in Florida as well as in any other state across the country.
+This includes criminal offences in Florida as well as in any other state across the country.

 Now that you are well-versed on how to become a bartender in Florida, you’re one step closer to understanding the fascinating world of the global hospitality industry.

 Remember, you don’t need a bartending license, but you may need to undergo some quick training depending on your employer.